underscoreio/essential-scala/src/pages/classes/apply.md

 <div class="solution">
 The main thing we're missing is **types**, which are the way we properly abstract across values.

-At the moment we can define a class called `Adder` to capture the idea of adding to a number, but that code isn't properly portable across codebases -- other developers need to know about our specific class to use it.
+At the moment we can define a class called `Adder` to capture the idea of adding to a number, but that code isn't properly portable across codebases---other developers need to know about our specific class to use it.

 We could define a library of common function types with names like `Handler`, `Callback`, `Adder`, `BinaryAdder`, and so on, but this quickly becomes impractical.